 If you're in a position where you're being investigated, and you think the other party is angry at you or is accusing you of doing something wrong, you should get an attorney right away.
 People often like to get the other person to admit that they did something wrong.

-For instance, if the text you and say, “I can't believe what you did.
+For instance, if they text you and say, “I can't believe what you did.
 How can you do that?”
 If you're foolish enough to respond with, “I'm so sorry, I didn't mean to,” or something similar, that's an admission of guilt.
+Instead, a more appropriate response could be, "I'm sorry you feel that way, but I don't believe I did anything wrong."

 The same thing can happen if the police have the person call you; they can tape-record the conversation.
 They can challenge you and say that an innocent person would not say, “I'm so sorry.”
 The average person would say, “What are you talking about?

-Does This Mean That Every Person Who Has Consumed Any Amount Of Alcohol Or Drugs Cannot Legally Consent To Sex?
+Can People Who Have Consumed Amount Of Alcohol Or Drugs Consent To Sex?

 Just because you have consumed alcohol or any drug, it does not mean that you cannot legally consent to sex.
 People can still agree while drinking alcohol.
 However, if people are hooking up and having sex while drunk or one party is drunk, many problems can occur.